estnltk/estnltk/README.md

 * https://github.com/d009/EstNLP

+## Usage with Jupyter Notebook

+To use Estnltk with jupyter notebook, create a virtual environment and install a new kernel:

+    conda create -n projectname python=3.5 -c estnltk -c conda-forge estnltk ipython ipykernel jupyter -y source activate projectname
+    ipython kernel install --user --name=projectname

+Now you can start jupyter and select the kernel that lives inside your virtual environment.

 ## Citation

-Once you use Estnltk in your work, plase cite us as follows:
+In case you use Estnltk in your work, please cite us as follows:

     @InProceedings{ORASMAA16.332,
     author = {Siim Orasmaa and Timo Petmanson and Alexander Tkachenko and Sven Laur and Heiki-Jaan Kaalep},